 Counts: One of the first realities of institutional life is the inmate accountability process.
 It is necessary for the staff to count inmates on a regular basis.
-During a count, you are expected to stay quietly in your room until the count is clear.
+During a count, you are expected to stay quietly at your assigned bunk until the count is clear.
 You will be expected to stand at your bedside during the official 4:00pm and 10:00pm counts daily.
 An additional standing count will be held at 10:00 a.m. on holidays and weekends.
 Other standing counts can and will be called at unscheduled times.
-Official counts will ordinarily be taken at 12:00 midnight, 3:00am, 5:00am, 4:00pm (Stand up count).
+Official counts will ordinarily be taken at 12:00 midnight, 3:00am, 5:00am, 4:00pm (Stand up count), and 10:00pm (Stand up count).
 Unit Officers and/or Staff responsible for housing units will conduct census checks, in quarters, at approximately 8:00am and approximately 12:30pm, Monday through Friday, excluding holidays and weekends.